svaksha/diversity-index/di-conferences-events.md

-**A list of barcamps, camps, conferences, events, meetups and unconferences that aim to increase diversity at their events by offering FA grants to women (and those who identify as one)**
+A list of barcamps, camps, conferences, events, meetups, workshops and unconferences that aim to increase _diversity_ at their events by offering FA grants to women (or identify as women in a way that's significant to them), with some limited to current students and/or Professors.

 - [REGISTRATION OPEN](#registration-open)
 - [REGISTRATION CLOSED](#registration-closed)